 This is such a fun family breakfast and one of my favorite 30-minute meal ideas!
 So, I often make this when I have company or when I’m making breakfast for family and friends.

-For a fun brunch idea, mix and match different toppings or each grab a piece of naan and make your own.
+For a fun brunch idea, mix and match different toppings or set up a breakfast pizza bar so everyone can grab a piece of naan and make their own.
 They can all cook at the same time in the oven, but there are two things to keep in mind:

 First, make sure you are not overcrowding your baking sheet.
 You want your naan to lay flat so that everything cooks evenly, and the egg doesn’t slide right off onto the sheet pan.